-Dalibor Kučera is a lecturer and researcher in the fields of general, social, and educational psychology.
+Dalibor Kučera is a teacher and researcher in the field of general, social and educational psychology.